shankarj67/Django-RESTAPI/Readme.md

 # RestaurantDetailAPI

-Creating a Restaurant API to fetch the date as per the the request given below:
+Creating a Restaurant API to fetch the data as per the the request given below:

 - Restaurant wise sales for a given restaurant
 - Availability of food item with sold quantity detail.